jacobian/djangobook.com/chapter02.rst

 Installing the "Development" Version
 ------------------------------

 Django uses Git (http://git-scm.com) for its source control.
 The latest and greatest Django development version available from Django's official Git repository (https://github.com/django/django).
 You should consider installing this version if you want to work on the bleeding edge, or if you want to contribute code to Django itself.

 Git is a free, open source distributed revision-control system, and the Django team uses it to manage changes to the Django codebase.
 You can download and install Git from http://git-scm.com/download but it is easier to install with your operating system's package manager.
 You can use Git to grab the very latest Django source code and, at any given time, you can update your local version of the Django code to get the latest changes and improvements made by Django developers.

 When using the development version, keep in mind there's no guarantee things won't be broken at any given moment.
-With that said, though, some members of the Django team run production sites on development version, so they have an incentive to keep it stable.
+With that said, though, some members of the Django team run production sites on the development version, so they have an incentive to keep it stable.

-To grab the latest Django trunk, follow these steps:
+To grab the latest Django development version, follow these steps:

 #.
 Make sure you have Git installed.
 You can get the
    software free from http://git-scm.com/, and you can find